Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 • Deputise for the Specialist Cancer Services pharmacist, in their absence.

-• A variety of staff networks - LGBTQ+ Network, Multicultural network, Disability and Wellbeing Network (DAWN), Nepalese Network, Women's Empowerment Network, Menopause support group.
+• A variety of staff networks – LGBTQ+ Network, Multicultural Network, Disability and Wellbeing Network (DAWN), Nepalese Network, Women’s Empowerment Network, Menopause support group.

-• NHS Pension Scheme - providing a range of benefits including life assurance.
+• NHS Pension Scheme with life assurance.

 #J-18808-Ljbffr